chiemerie-eze/sentia-portal/README.md

 ## 📌 Notes

 This project is part of an academic submission and ongoing development.
-Further improvements and cloud deployment are in progress.
+Further improvements and cloud deployment are succussfully Active.